 Salvage Laws in South Carolina

 When this occurs, most car owners will simply sign over their vehicle to the insurer for a check.
-This then leads the insurer to request a salvage title for the car or truck from car auctions in SC, usually with an eye towards selling the vehicle in a salvage car auction or directly to a scrapyard.
+This then leads the insurer to request a salvage title for the car or truck from car auctions in SC, usually with an eye toward selling the vehicle in a salvage car auction or directly to a scrapyard.
 In the event that someone wants to keep their totaled vehicle instead of letting their insurer cart it away, he or she can visit the Department of Motor Vehicles to apply for a salvage title themselves.

 If you’re applying for a salvage title personally, you’ll need several documents.
 These include: